v10networkscom/saltychat-fivem/README.md

 [![Build Status](https://api.travis-ci.com/saltminede/saltychat-fivem.svg?branch=master)](https://travis-ci.org/saltminede/saltychat-fivem)

-An example implementation of Salty Chat for [FiveM](https://fivem.net/).
+An example implementation of Salty Chat for [FiveM](https://fivem.net/) OneSync and OneSync Infinity.
+If you want to use Salty Chat without OneSync, use the [non-onesync](https://github.com/saltminede/saltychat-fivem/tree/non-onesync) branch.

 You can report bugs or make sugguestions via issues, or contribute via pull requests - we appreciate any contribution.
 Join our [Discord](https://discord.gg/MBCnqSf) and start with [Salty Chat](https://www.saltmine.de/)!

 # Setup Steps